docker/docs/hackathon/index.md

 #### Most bugs closed

-This award goes to @shubeksha who helped closed a stunning 31 bugs during our hackathon.
-For details of all of @shubeksha's contributions, see the [raw results](#raw-results).
+This award goes to @shubheksha who helped closed a stunning 31 bugs during our hackathon.
+For details of all of @shubheksha's contributions, see the [raw results](#raw-results).
 Excellent work!

 #### Most participation (active every day)